Luxury train: Japan

 Seven Stars in Kyushu is a deluxe sleeping-car excursion train that has toured the island of Kyushu since October 2013.
 Its name derives from Kyushu's seven prefectures and the train's seven cars.
 The train has a piano, bar, suites, a mini-kitchen, a crew room, shower rooms, and toilets.
 It offers two- and four-day round trips, departing from Hakata Station.
 The two-day tour visits Nagasaki, Aso, and Yufuin, and the four-day journey visits Yufuin, Miyazaki, Miyakonojō, Hayato, Kagoshima-Chuo, Kagoshima, Aso, and Bungo-Mori.

 In 2017, East Japan Railway Company (JR East) launched the Train Suite Shikishima, while West Japan Railway Company (JR West) began operating the Twilight Express Mizukaze.
 The most luxurious courses of each train are priced at ¥950,000 for a four-day, three-night journey on the Shiki-shima and ¥1,250,000 for a three-day, two-night trip on the Mizukaze.
 The two trains differ in their interior design philosophy: Shikishima emphasizes innovation and modernity, whereas Mizukaze has been described as an extension of a traditional luxury hotel.

 India

+The Maharajas' Express is a luxury tourist train operated by the IRCTC.

 Luxury trains in India include the Palace on Wheels, Deccan Odyssey, Golden Chariot, Maharajas' Express, and Royal Rajasthan on Wheels.